Downtown Precise Plan

 Environmental Clearance

-The City is preparing an Environmental Impact Report for the proposed Downtown Precise Plan that will be prepared and processed in accordance with the California Environmental Quality Act (CEQA) of 1970, as amended.
+The City prepared an Environmental Impact Report (EIR) for the Downtown Precise Plan that was prepared and processed in accordance with the California Environmental Quality Act (CEQA) of 1970, as amended.

 City Hall Relocation Study